geodetic-metrology-tools/SUSoftCMakeCommon/README.md

 Copy files int the build directory at build time if files don't already exist.

+- param `target` the target when we want to copy (like the executable name)
 - param `debug_files` (list) files that should go into the debug folder
 - param `release_files` (list) files that should go into the release folder (can be the same as `debug_files`)
 - param `subdir` an optionnal subdir where to write the files